alexa-pi/AlexaPi/README.md

 ##NOTE This branch is a hacked-up version of the original at sammachin's repository

 Added in this branch:
 * Voice Recognition via CMU Sphinx.
-When the word "alexa" is detected, Alexa responds with "Yes" and records 5 seconds of audio to be processed.
+When the word "alexa" is detected, Alexa responds with "Yes" and the subsequent audio to be processed.
 * Push button functionality still works the same as previously as well.
 * Option for the user to install shairport-sync for airplay support.
 * A ten-second button press will trigger a system halt.
-* Option to monitor for Alexa every minute and re-start if it has died.
+* Option to monitor for Alexa continuously and re-start if it has died.
 * Command line arguments added:
  `(-s / --silent)` = start without saying "Hello"
  `(-d / --debug)` = enable display of debug messages at command prompt
+* tunein support is improved
+* volume control via "set volume xx" where xx is between 1 and 10

 ### Requirements